cmda-minor-web/real-time-web-1920/README.md

 ## Description 📝
 To experiment with real-time networking I wanted to create a multiplayer 3D game in the browser from scratch.
 I do use the threeJS library to abstract the low-level webGL API.
-The idea eventually is that users can create a room for which they will receive a room-key (Like Kahoot) This room key will be saved and up to X amount of players can connect to the room.
+Users can create a room and receive a room code which they can share with others to let them join.
-All scores and some metadata will be saved on the database and session to persist the users.
+Rooms can be rejoined or custom room codes can be created by using the URL at join/CODE

 ## To Do 📌

 - [x] A basic webGL game where you can walk around
-- [ ] A websocket connection to the server to show other connected players
+- [X] A websocket connection to the server to show other connected players
 - [ ] Users can host their own games
-- [ ] Server hosted 'rooms
+- [X] Server hosted 'rooms
 - [ ] Player models from external API
 - [ ] A functional game-mode

+In the end, the networking aspect of a WebGL game without the use of socket.io was too complicated to add more content to.
+The flow including clients - Server - MongoDB database - Redis database cost a lot of time to work out.

 ## Installing 🔍
 To install this application follow these steps: